 c.
 Left thoracoabdominal Esophagectomy – Often, when patients are suffering from gastric cancer that has affected the esophagus, the doctor may require to perform thoracic esophagectomy and total gastrectomy.
 Resection and reconstruction become easy with the left neck approach because it offers an efficient access to the GI tract easily.

 Stomach cancer or gastric cancer occurs when cancerous growth is detected in the stomach region.
-To treat the patient, the doctor will have to remove a part or all of the stomach.
+For stomach cancer treatment, the doctor will have to remove a part or all of the stomach.
 The surgical procedure is called gastrectomy.

 a.
 Radical (D2) Distal Gastrectomy – Distal Gastrectomy with D2 lymph node dissection is often required for advanced stomach cancer patients.
 After the surgery, the doctor will reconstruct the GI tract.
 Depending on the condition of the patient, a laparoscopic distal gastrectomy can lead to minimal scarring.